Basic: Alaska

 Village Life

-Land-based living, whether for spiritual, cultural, or the most basic necessity of nutritional survival reasons, have prevailed historically in Alaska.
+Land-based living has prevailed historically in Alaska.
 Traditional nomadic ways of life ceased to exist with the onset of Western influence.
 The end of this nomadic lifestyle, however, did not bring an end to established natural resource harvesting practices.
 Rural Alaskans, primarily Alaska Natives, still depend greatly on the land's readily available wildlife and plant resources.
 For some villages, locally harvested resources make up more than half of the average daily consumption.
-This ancient way of life is also deeply embedded in the residents' emotional relationship to the land.
-Alaska Natives maintain cultural identity and survival through connections to the land and the natural resources of their surroundings.
+This ancient way of life is also deeply embedded in the residents' emotional and spiritual relationship to the land.
+Alaska Natives maintain cultural identity, subsistence living and survival through inherent connections to the land and the natural resources of their surroundings.

-Rural Alaska depends on a cash-based system combined with natural resource harvesting, allowing Alaskan villages to survive.
-Generally incomes are low and prices are high in these communities.
+Rural Alaska depends on a cash-based system combined with natural resource harvesting, allowing Alaskan villages to maintain a living to support themselves and their families.
+Generally, incomes are low and prices are high in these communities.
 For example, a gallon of milk that costs $3.50 in Alaska's city of Anchorage can cost $10.00 in a remote village.
-In addition, the 2005 per capita income in the Anchorage MatSu area was $38,421 compared to $25,674 in the Yukon-Koyukuk census area (Alaska Dept. of Labor & Workforce Development, 2005).
-The unemployment rate must also be considered-the current unemployment rate in Anchorage is 5.7% compared to 16.4% in the Yukon-Koyukuk area (Alaska Dept. of Labor & Workforce Development, 2008).
-In order to hunt, fish, or gather legally in Alaska, supplies, permits and fossil fuels are necessary; thus employment is required to subsidize traditional natural resource harvesting practices in rural Alaska.
+In addition, the 2021 per capita income in the Anchorage area was $43,125, compared to $31,857 in the Newtok census area.1 In order to hunt, fish, or gather legally in Alaska, supplies, permits and fossil fuels are necessary; thus employment is required to subsidize traditional natural resource harvesting and subsistence practices in rural Alaska.

 While these new technologies add to the problem of fossil-fuel dependence, they also provide ways to adapt to climate change impacts.
 The people of Southwest Alaska have noticed extreme changes in the environment, including lower precipitation rates, which result in lower lake and river levels.
-These lower water levels have prevented hunters from entering previously accessible areas in some tributaries.
-However, with recent technologies such as jet-drive outboard motors, people can again reach these hunting areas, thus easing the transition to the evolving landscape.
+These lower water levels have prevented hunters from entering previously accessible areas in some tributaries because of the exposed land.
+However, some recent technologies allow people to reach these hunting areas once again, easing the transition to the evolving landscape.

 For more information please contact: